This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 3. Cute wildlife

-Responsible travel tip: Do not touch or feed wildlife.
+Responsible travel tip: Never feed or touch wildlife.
 It is dangerous for them (and potentially for you) and can make them sick.
 The wombats are cute and come very close, but as tempting as it may be, you should never pet wildlife.

 4. Accessible, well-protected wilderness